mvfki/mvfki.github.io/README.md

 ## Others
 Before this version, where I use local program to deploy real static pages, I actually was using another weird way, which you can have a look at [this branch](https://github.com/mvfki/mvfki.github.io/tree/clientSideDeploy).
 In that version, the page a visitor finally see is actually fully deployed on the visitor's browser.
 A JavaScript code was written to request and parse all the Markdown files in the repo and automatically render them to an empty page already loaded on the client side.

 A customized tag in CSS is defined as `<mask>`, which turns the text background the same as text color, whose content can only be viewed by selection.
+Inspired by Bangumi's `[mask]text[/mask]` BBCode syntax.